open-rsx/rsb-manual/examples-basic.rst

    .. container:: sending-data-cl

-      The macro ``rsb:with-informer`` can be used to create an :term:`informer` for a particular :term:`scope` and :term:`data type` (which can be ``cl:t``).
-The method ``rsb:send`` can then be used to send data. ``rsb:with-informer`` takes care of destroying the :term:`informer` after use.
+      The macro ``rsb:with-participant`` can be used to create an :term:`informer` for a particular :term:`scope` and :term:`data type` (which can be ``cl:t``).
+The method ``rsb:send`` can then be used to send data. ``rsb:with-participant`` takes care of destroying the :term:`informer` after use.

       .. literalinclude:: /../rsb-cl/examples/informer.lisp
          :language:    cl
-         :start-after: mark-start::with-informer
+         :start-after: mark-start::with-participant
-         :end-before:  mark-end::with-informer
+         :end-before:  mark-end::with-participant
          :linenos:

-      Alternatively, ``rsb:make-informer`` can be used to obtain an :term:`informer` without automatic destruction:
+      Alternatively, ``rsb:make-participant`` can be used to obtain an :term:`informer` without automatic destruction:

       .. literalinclude:: /../rsb-cl/examples/informer.lisp